MicrosoftDocs/power-platform/power-virtual-agents/build-22/build-2022-overview.md

 This year at Microsoft Build 2022, we are excited to announce the evolution of Power Virtual Agents.

-The Power Virtual agents new intelligent bot authoring experience unifies the sophistication of Azure Bot Framework Composer pro-code capabilities with the simplicity of the Power Virtual Agents low-code platform, making it even easier for professional developers and subject matter experts to build collaboratively in one Microsoft bot building studio.
+The new intelligent bot authoring experience unifies the sophistication of Azure Bot Framework Composer pro-code capabilities with the simplicity of the Power Virtual Agents low-code platform, making it even easier for professional developers and subject matter experts to build collaboratively in one Microsoft bot building studio.

 This evolution brings new features including: